 The Role of a Job Coach

 A job coach is an individual who is employed to help people with disabilities learn, accommodate, and perform their work duties.
 A job coach may work with individuals one-on-one and/or in a small group.
 In addition to working on skills related to performing specific job tasks, a job coach also helps with interpersonal skills necessary in the workplace.
-This is particularly important for employees with Autism Spectrum Disorder (ASD).
+This is particularly important for employees on the autism spectrum.
 The coach will assess the worker’s strengths and needs or may rely on an already completed assessment.

-While the benefits of a job coach to an individual with ASD are evident, job coaches also benefit employers.
+While the benefits of a job coach to an autistic individual are evident, job coaches also benefit employers.
 By helping to support employees with disabilities, job coaches free up personnel time which would otherwise be needed for training and hopefully improve the experience for all involved.

 - Assessing Needs for Support in the Workplace